Consumer Medicine Information

 After taking Inspra

 Keep your Inspra tablets in the pack until it is time to take them.
-If you take the tablets out of the pack they w
+If you take the tablets out of the pack they will not

 Keep your tablets in a cool dry place where the temperature stays below 25°C.